 +64 (04) 473 0880

-Highlights from her time at the Mercury include choreographing Chicago and co- directing Rigoletto with Jonathan Hardy.
 Cath moved into producing, working with many companies and artists including Douglas Wright Dance Company and Shona McCullagh’s The Human Garden.
-Cath’s highlights from this period include the critically acclaimed 1995 season of Think of Garden by Samoan playwright John Kneubuhl which won four Chapman Tripp Theatre Awards.
+Cath’s highlight from this period was producing the critically acclaimed 1995 season of Think of Garden by Samoan playwright John Kneubuhl which won four Chapman Tripp Theatre Awards.

-Cath feels enormously privileged to be able to play a role in assisting others to develop their dreams in the arts in New Zealand.
-“It is gratifying to be working where the majority of the population really believe in and support the arts in all their diverse forms and expressions from community arts through to well established writers, actors, dancers, musicians and visual artists.
-A new group of young artists is also breaking down the barriers between artforms to develop innovative ways of devising and presenting their art.
-The future looks bright and I am excited to be part of it.”
+Cath feels enormously privileged to have a role in assisting others to develop their dreams in the arts in New Zealand.
+“It is gratifying to be working where the majority of the population really believe in and support the arts in all their diverse forms and expressions.”

 +64 (04) 473 0880